 Usage information: We also monitor and study how people use SciStarter and Science For Citizens websites, and aggregate data about visits and online activities.
 The following data may be recorded:

-We will never share your e-mail address with third parties without your express permission.
+We will never share your e-mail address with third parties without your express permission which includes projects you've enrolled in (when you sign up for those projects through SciStarter, you give us permission to share your information with those project owners).
 We will also never share data we collect about you unless it cannot be associated with you or your username, it is necessary to accomplish the research goals of SciStarter or our university partners, or unless you give permission to third-party sites when you sign in to other sites using your SciStarter credentials or give your permission to affiliate your data with other citizen science platforms and projects (to track your contributions to projects, for example).
 Specifically, we may share your anonymized data with research study participants, other researchers, or in scholarly work describing our research.
 We may collect information from you as a result of your visiting our site and/or sending us emails including your domain name, IP address, the time you spend on our site, your email address, referral data, your browser type and version, your operating system and platform, pages you view, length of visits to pages and other browser interaction information.